 - Maths graduates have the lowest levels of unemployment;

 At Harris Academy Morden, we run 2 main numeracy interventions.
-After-school numeracy on Wednesdays is run by Miss Pitta, and students are invited to attend based on their year 7 baseline testing and their assessments in January.
-In this class, students study and master the 4 main operations and explore the hierarchy of operations.
-Morning tutor time intervention sessions also focus on the four main operations and are run by Mr Bakki once a week (students will attend on different days to avoid missing assembly).
-These interventions are based on Mathswatch, and students are set specific tasks aimed at consolidating their numeracy skills.
+After-school numeracy clubs are run by Miss Teague and Miss Ali, and students are invited to attend based on their year 7 and 8 baseline testing.
+In these sessions, students study and master the 4 main operations and explore the hierarchy of operations.
+Morning intervention sessions also focus on the four main operations and are run by Mr Lombard.
+These interventions are based in computer rooms, where specialised numeracy computer programmes are utilised to support students’ memory recall of essential numeracy skills.

 Each student has their own unique user and password so that they can keep track of their results and keep in contact with their teacher using the MathsWatch VLE interface.